Negev Bedouin: Characteristics

-The Negev Bedouin used to be nomadic and later also semi-nomadic Arabs who live by rearing livestock in the deserts of southern Israel.
-The community is traditional and conservative, with a well-defined value system that directs and monitors behaviour and interpersonal relations.
+The Negev Bedouin are Arabs who originally had a nomadic lifestyle rearing livestock in the deserts of southern Israel.
+The community is traditional and conservative, with a well-defined value system that directs and monitors behavior and interpersonal relations.

 The Negev Bedouin tribes have been divided into three classes, according to their origin: descendants of ancient Arabian nomads, descendants of some Sinai Bedouin tribes, and Palestinian peasants (Fellaheen) who came from cultivated areas.
 Al-Tarabin tribe is the largest tribe in the Negev and the Sinai Peninsula, Al-Tarabin along with Al-Tayaha, and Al-Azazma are the largest tribes in the Negev.

 Counter to the image of the Bedouin as fierce stateless nomads roving the entire region, by the turn of the 20th century, much of the Bedouin population in Palestine was settled, semi-nomadic, and engaged in agriculture according to an intricate system of land ownership, grazing rights, and water access.

 Today, many Bedouin call themselves 'Negev Arabs' rather than 'Bedouin', explaining that 'Bedouin' identity is intimately tied in with a pastoral nomadic way of life – a way of life they say is over.
 Although the Bedouin in Israel continue to be perceived as nomads, today all of them are fully sedentarized, and about half are urbanites.

 Nevertheless, Negev Bedouin continue to possess sheep and goats: In 2000 the Ministry of Agriculture estimated that the Negev Bedouin owned 200,000 head of sheep and 5,000 of goats, while Bedouin estimates referred to 230,000 sheep and 20,000 goats.

 History

 Antiquity

 Historically, the Bedouin engaged in nomadic herding, agriculture and sometimes fishing.
 They also earned income by transporting goods and people across the desert.
 Scarcity of water and of permanent pastoral land required them to move constantly.
 The first recorded nomadic settlement in Sinai dates back 4,000-7,000 years.
-The Bedouin of the Sinai peninsula migrated to and from the Negev.
+The Bedouin of the Sinai Peninsula migrated to and from the Negev.

 The Bedouin established very few permanent settlements; however, some evidence remains of traditional baika buildings, seasonal dwellings for the rainy season when they would stop to engage in farming.
 Cemeteries known as "nawamis" dating to the late fourth millennium B.C. have been also found.
 Similarly, open-air mosques (without a roof) dating from the early Islamic period are common and still in use.
 The Bedouin conducted extensive farming on plots scattered throughout the Negev.

 During the 6th century, Emperor Justinian sent Wallachian soldiers to the Sinai to build Saint Catherine's Monastery.
 Over time these soldiers converted to Islam, and adopted an Arab Bedouin lifestyle.